XursedLidx/flaxdy/README.md

 * added clear function.
 * added url to library`s github repository.
 * <p>Now you can see some examples on github page in directory 'examples'!</p>

+### ~ 1.0.0

+* Added to function for arrays.
+* Files splits by function ownership.
+* Adde utilities - Type function.
+* Examples on github split by function ownership.